 These are just some of the projects that Sage Foundation is honored to support:

 He told people he’d do something he hated if they would sponsor him to do it – he would run.
-And not just a light jog every now and then – but a pledge to run 500k.
+And not just a light jog every now and then – but a pledge to run 500 km.
 Not all at once, of course.

-Steve was very firmly Not a Runner, and a self-confessed spectator rather than participator when it came to sport.
-‘Gym – sure.
-I’d even stretch to a misadventure with a wakeboard on holiday’ – but that was about it.
+Steve was very firmly not a runner.
+And a self-confessed spectator rather than a participant when it came to sports.
+"Gym – sure.
+I’d even stretch to a misadventure with a wakeboard on holiday" – but that was about it.

 His family and friends weren’t sure about his plan.
 “I was confronted with a mixture of laughter and concern for my joints.”

-Now, Steve’s set himself a new challenge – to take his total raised for CVYP up to £150,000 – helping Sage Foundation get closer to the ambitious $2 million target.
-The money raised will go towards helping the charity build a new recreation center – providing the disadvantaged young people in the area with the opportunity to experience bike riding, camping, archery, sailing, water sports, heritage walks and much more; usually for the first time.
+Now, Steve has set himself a new challenge – to take his total raised for CVYP up to £150,000 – helping Sage Foundation get closer to the ambitious $2 million target.
+The money raised will go towards helping the charity build a new recreation center – providing the disadvantaged young people in the area with the opportunity to experience bike riding, camping, archery, sailing, water sports, heritage walks and much more - usually for the first time.

 One thing’s for certain – Steve can’t say he’s not a runner anymore.

-“How do you measure the smile on a child’s face when they live in such abject poverty, and for one morning, we help them forget that?” said Joanne van der Walt, Sage Foundation Programme Manager for Africa.
+“How do you measure the smile on a child’s face when they live in such abject poverty, and for one morning, we help them forget that?” said Joanne van der Walt, Sage Foundation Program Manager for Africa.
 “I’m so pleased that we came together to experience the joy of volunteering and make a difference in the lives of these children.”
-Volunteers hosted a Career Readiness workshop, supporting Afrika Tikkun’s “cradle to career” model of support.
+Volunteers hosted a career readiness workshop, supporting Afrika Tikkun’s “cradle to career” model of support.
 During the workshop, employees from Sage spoke about managing a personal brand on social media, developing a winning CV and how to succeed in a job interview.
-In addition, Sage volunteers helped children aged 4-to 8-years-old decorate cupcakes with icing and candies, adding a sweet and creative aspect to the day.
-“We will definitely volunteer with Afrika Tikkun again,” said Joanne.
+In addition, Sage volunteers helped children aged 4-8 years old to decorate cupcakes with icing and candies, adding a sweet and creative aspect to the day.
+“We will definitely volunteer with Afrika Tikkun again.” said Joanne.
 “It was the perfect way to help those in need on Mandela Day, and our employees loved the experience of working with children.”